 - Cataloging medical information

-- Devising novel tool to support decision making and research
+- Devising novel tools to support decision making and research

 - Creating a content-rich discipline for the future scientific medical communities